-NCUA Regulation Part 701.4 states that federal credit union (FCU) board members need to…
+NCUA Regulation Part 701.4 (as of July 2011) states that federal credit union (FCU) board members need to…

 "have at least a working familiarity with basic finance and accounting practices, including the ability to read and understand the federal credit union’s balance sheet and income statement and to ask, as appropriate, substantive questions of management and the internal and external auditors....”

-Any director serving on a federal credit union board on or before January 2011 needed to comply with the financial literacy requirements before July 2011.
-Directors elected or appointed later have to satisfy the financial literacy requirements within six months of being seated.
+Directors elected or appointed have to satisfy the financial literacy requirements within six months of being seated.

 The details of what is expected are discussed in NCUA Letter 11-FCU-02 and the attachment.